4n8x/GRN-Vtool/README.md

 The dataset needs to be preprocessed by removing all columns except those under raw counts from kallisto, you can use a preprocessed dataset from Datasets folder.

 #### Launching instructions
-You can use GRN-Vtool by entering the website and following the steps:
-- Register an account in our wesbite to login, this account can be used to login to our website later.
+You can use GRN-Vtool by entering the website link and registering an account in our wesbite to login, this account can be used to login to our website later.
-- Upload your Dataset from Data Tab > Upload Data, you can upload up to 2 datasets.
-- Perform Normalization, Differential Expression, Clustering if needed.
-- Generate the network from Generate Network Tab after choosing a tool (SeqNet or DIANE, or both).
-- You can download the results to your local machine as csv format, you can only download the results that were performed.